 Despite significant progress in science and technology related to disaster-mitigation, natural, technological, and human-caused disasters in the United States result in significant direct and indirect costs in terms of lives lost, disruption of commerce and financial networks, properties destroyed, and the cost of mobilizing emergency response personnel and equipment.
 Natural hazards are a continuing and significant threat to U.S. communities.
 Major catastrophes such as Hurricane Katrina (2005) and future earthquakes like the ones that struck Tohoku and Kobe, Japan in 2011 and 1995, respectively, can cause mega-losses ($80B-$300B) in a single event.
 Human activities that are accidental, criminal, or terrorist can also lead to disastrous losses.
 The risk across large, disaster-prone regions of the nation is substantially greater now than ever before due to the combined effects of urban development and population growth.
 In addition, much of the nation's physical infrastructure is located in parts of the country that are susceptible to natural hazards (e.g., along coastlines, in the wildland-urban interface, and in earthquake-prone regions) and significant parts of this infrastructure is aging, diminishing its capacity to resist hazards.

-While tools exist to assess vulnerability of individual assets, no science-based tools exist to assess the resilience of a community, considering the dependencies among buildings and infrastructure systems as well as the dependencies with social systems.
+While tools exist to assess risks and vulnerabilities of individual assets, science-based tools do not exist to assess the resilience of a community, including the dependencies among buildings and infrastructure systems as well as dependencies with social systems.
 Further, no tools currently exist to assist communities with investment decisions to enhance resilience.

 What is the new technical idea?